msgpo/BetterFirefox/README.md

 # BetterFireFox

 The goal of this project is to create an community based wish-list (which of course also can be used as an communication platform) to get Firefox again on the right course.
+Mozilla could pick-up this to 'improve' the product, it's up to them to work with 'us' or not.

 [![Build Status](https://travis-ci.org/BetterFireFox/documentation.svg?branch=master)](https://travis-ci.org/BetterFireFox/documentation)